Skip to main content

 }

-There is no normative guidance yet on how to register multiple Submodels bundled together yet.
+There is no normative guidance on how to register multiple Submodels bundled together yet.
 These bundles may include all the Submodels of a specific semanticId, all Submodels of an asset or any other arbitrary quality.
 This may be added to CX-0002 in future iterations.
 Even though the IDTA specifies a Submodel Repository API, in the context of the Catena-X architecture it is not strictly necessary to adhere to it.
 Submodels will be found regardless, given the URL-path relative to the baseUrl is appended correctly to the Data Plane's URL in the href field.
 The only differences are the changed typization. proxyPath parameter should be set "true" either way.

 {